-The Scotch celebrate Hogmanay on January 1 with family celebrations, street festivals, fireworks and customs going back hundreds of years.
-Believed to originate with Viking rituals, the traditions inspire hope for health, prosperity, and new beginnings in the New Year.
+These customs going back hundreds of years are believed to originate with Viking rituals.
+The traditions inspire hope for health, prosperity, and new beginnings in the New Year.

 Italians celebrate Christmas for a full month from the Feast of the Immaculate Conception on December 8 through the Feast of the Epiphany on January 6.
 Although some regional differences exist, the month basically is devoted to religious observances and spending time with family and friends.

 By Helen Breen Daniel Low & Co. started on the bottom floor of the First Church, Unitarian, 231 Essex Street at the corner of Washington Street in Salem.
 The jewelry company purchased the church in 1923, elegantly refitting the structure as an appropriate setting for its luxurious merchandise. […]

 Featured image: Woodcut image of the 1834 burning of the Ursuline Convent in Charlestown, Massachusetts.
 Catholics and fair minded Bostonians were dismayed by the tragedy. by Helen Breen This week marks the 183th anniversary of the burning and ransacking of the Ursuline Convent in Charlestown, Massachusetts on August 11, […]